slamander/website/content/post/connectivity_script_fig_mod.md

 know if you find one!

-This analysis can be done in R using one of three methods: 1. using the R package ‘gdistance’, which performs the analysis natively 2. calling Circuitscape, an external GUI-based software widely used in ecology, from R
+This analysis can be done in R using one of three methods: 1. using the R package `gdistance`, which performs the analysis natively 2. calling Circuitscape, an external GUI-based software widely used in ecology, from R

-In the future, I will post about using Circuitscape in R, making use of command prompt and a combination of packages, including Bill Peterman’s ‘ResistanceGA’ For now, I’m going to focus on performing the analysis natively using gdistance.
+In the future, I will post about using Circuitscape in R, making use of command prompt and a combination of packages, including Bill Peterman’s `ResistanceGA` For now, I’m going to focus on performing the analysis natively using gdistance.
 Although, gdistance is only programmed to analysis randomized shortest-path between two locations (a problem Circuitscape doesn’t have), I will demonstrate how, through the use of a